 Add ¼ teaspoon of cayenne.

 - Combine the peanut butter, protein powder and vanilla in a bowl.
 Stir until fully incorporated and a cookie dough consistency is formed.
-The batter can be thinned by adding 1 tbsp of non-dairy milk, if needed.
+The batter can be thinned by adding 1 tablespoon of non-dairy milk, if needed.

 - Line a sheet pan with parchment paper.
 Scoop out dough and roll into a 1 to 1 ½ inch ball, depending on your desired sized.
 Freeze for 15 minutes.